DavidWells/PostCSS-tutorial/README.md

 `&camelCase` sets the option to convert dash cased class names like `my-class-name` to be `myClassName` in your javascript

-# Install Your PostCSS dependancies
+# Install Your PostCSS dependencies

 I recommend using: